answergb/re2sume/README.md

 * Wrote tool for car audio engineer of LGE car navigation system using C++

 Developer, **Telecons**, August 2016 - June 2017
-* Developed prototype navigation of LGE using Qt and NavKit SDK of TomTom
+* Developed prototype navigation of LGE using Qt and NavKit SDK

 Developer, **Nara Controls**, March 2015 - May 2016
 * Developed IDE for PLC programmer using C#, Infragistics', and Syncfusion's